julielinx/julielinx.github.io/_posts/2020-04-17-23_class_score_theory.md

 $ACC = \frac{TP+TN}{TP+TN+FP+FN}$

 Accuracy doesn't differentiate between the two types of errors, just that an error was made.
 This can be a good generic metric for balanced classes.
-However, when classes are imbalanced the usefullness declines, which is illustrated below in the second method of the no information rate.
+However, when classes are imbalanced the usefulness declines, which is illustrated below in the second method of the no information rate.

 #### Balanced accuracy